N4N0CH1P/ProgrammingFundamentals2017/README.md

 # ProgrammingFundamentals2017
-Second semester homeworks are placed in here that relate to programming mostly in C++.
+Second semester homeworks are placed in here that relate to programming only in C++.